Azure-Samples/explore-iot-operations/samples/layered-networking/configure-infrastructure.md

 ![Screenshot of CoreDNS config for wildcard domain rewrite (Level 2)](./images/coredns-wildcard-rewrite-level2.png)

-Deploy the CoreDNS ConfigMap that was just created and the Load Balancer service to allow CoreDNS to be accessed outside the cluster
+Deploy the CoreDNS ConfigMap you just created and the load balancer service to let CoreDNS be used outside the cluster.

 ```bash
 # Set the kubectl CLI to use the previously configured level2 context